NguyenLuongDuyKhanh/CppLessons/AI_Study/README.md

 Teach me the constructors/destructors call order in C++ and Python, is it needed to call parent's constructor explicitly to construct parent's attribute?
 Give me some example to demonstrate.

 ## Study 20
 What are difference between malloc/calloc/realloc in C. Show me examples of using them.
 Show me the internal memory layout (heap & free list) to see how they actually works under the hood?
+When should we use realloc rather than calloc or malloc.

 ## Study 21
 Explain "memory leak" and how to detect them.
 How does the OS reclaim all memory when a process terminates?
 Teach me the termination of a process in linux.